 Administrators have full and unrestricted access to system files, and they can install applications.
 However, this isn’t without security concerns.

-If your PC were to get infected by malware, it would be able to spread without almost no restrictions and perform whatever it wants if it infects a user with maximum access rights.
+If your PC were to get infected by malware, it would be able to spread with almost no restrictions and perform whatever it wants if it infects a user with maximum access rights.

 By using a standard account, the malware won’t be able to run without extra permissions, so the chance to get infected is smaller.

-Therefore, many experts recommend using your PC as a standard user and enabling the administrator account only when necessary.
+Therefore, many experts recommend using a Windows 11 local account and enabling the administrator account only when necessary.